beached/daw_json_link/cookbook/dates.md

 ```
 where the first number is the number of seconds since UNIX epoch, and then, optionally, followed by an offset.

-Taking the first example, modified the time to use the MS AJAX format
+Taking the first example, modified the time to use the MS AJAX format, the timestamp only has 1s resolution and is a number.

 ```json
 {
   "name": "Toronto",